About our work

 The EU FLEGT Facility, supported by the Swedish International Development Agency (Sida), works to contribute to poverty eradication and sustainable forest management in Asia through support to the implementation of the EU FLEGT Action Plan.

-Understanding the situation of small and informal forest products enterprises in the Mekong region in the context of FLEGT Voluntary Partnership Agreements
+Understanding the situation of micro and small forest products enterprises in the Mekong region in the context of FLEGT Voluntary Partnership Agreements

 The Swedish International Development Agency (Sida) is funding the EU FLEGT Facility to:

-- Increase knowledge about small and micro-sized entities (SmEs) and smallholders in the Mekong region.
+- Increase knowledge about forest-sector micro, small and medium enterprises (MSMEs) in the Mekong region.

-- Address potential challenges for these timber companies to operate legally in the context of FLEGT Voluntary Partnership Agreements (VPAs).
+- Identify challenges and test solutions for these timber companies to operate legally and sustainably in the context of FLEGT Voluntary Partnership Agreements (VPAs).

-- Analyse the roles, positions and challenges of women in SmEs in Mekong forest product value chains and provide opportunities to develop support mechanisms and capacity building that actively support women’s engagement in the forest sector.
+- Analyse the roles, positions and challenges of women in MSMEs in Mekong forest product supply chains and provide opportunities to develop support mechanisms and capacity building that actively support women’s engagement and economic empowerment in the forest sector.

 The work is filling critical information gaps by assessing these sectors in Laos, Myanmar, Thailand and Vietnam, paying particular attention to the potential impacts of actions towards improved forest governance and trade in legal timber on women and the livelihood of micro enterprises.

-Through small pilots, EFI is testing methods and approaches to support SmEs in overcoming challenges that they face in their operations.
-Solutions tested and lessons learnt from these pilots will contribute to raising technical and operational skills of the MSMEs, promoting formal registration by the SmEs, strengthening SmE networks, improving the competitiveness of SmEs and supporting their access to legal timber and participation in policy processes.
+Through small pilots, the European Forest Institute (EFI) is testing methods and approaches to support MSMEs in overcoming challenges that they face in their operations.
+Solutions tested and lessons learnt from these pilots will contribute to raising technical and operational skills of the MSMEs, promoting formal registration of informal entities, strengthening MSME networks, supporting MSMEs' access to legal timber and participation in policy processes.

-The EU FLEGT Facility is working to develop mechanisms that actively support women’s engagement in Mekong forest product value chains by EU FLEGT Facility
+The EU FLEGT Facility is working to develop mechanisms that actively support women’s engagement in the Mekong's forest-product value chains by EU FLEGT Facility

 Countries across the Mekong region are engaging in processes to negotiate Voluntary Partnership Agreements (VPAs) with the EU to reform their forest sector, address illegal logging and promote trade in legal timber products.